Install instructions

 3. Stop when Part C lifts off freely.
 The flange is now thinned to zero.
 The bushing itself is fine - it just lost the lip that held everything together for handling.

 4. Set Part C and Part A aside in your tray.
-Spring (e) goes with them.
-Part B is the OEM disc - save it, it's how you revert later.
+The small wire coupling spring goes with them.
+Part B is the OEM frame spacing disc - save it, it's how you revert later.

 Either method removes the flange permanently.
 The flange's only job is handling-time retention - keeping the stack together when it's out of the back.
-Once installed in the back, the housing post and E-ring are what hold everything axially anyway.
-You don't lose anything functional by removing the flange.
+You don't lose anything functional by removing it.
 You just need to handle the stack carefully during the swap because it'll fall apart in your hand if you're not over a tray.

 1. Confirm orientation.
 The new 18-notch disc orients the same way as the OEM 9-notch disc - small drive hole and arc slot on the same side, notch profile facing the same way.
 Compare them flat on your bench before stacking.

 2. Restack A → B (new) → C onto the brass bushing.
-Re-seat spring (e) so it couples Part C to Part B - the spring tail engages the small hole on Part B and pin (d) on Part C.
+Re-seat the small wire coupling spring so it connects Part C to Part B - the spring tail engages the small hole on Part B and the matching post on Part C.

 3. Lower the stack into the back in the same orientation it came out.
 Without the flange, the stack is loose - keep it together with a fingertip until it seats on the housing post.

-• Slipping: Parts B and C rotate in unison instead of Part C rotating first to load the spring.
-Spring (e) never compresses.
-The advance happens but indexing is unreliable.
+• Slipping: Parts B and C rotate in unison instead of Part C rotating first to load the small wire coupling spring.
+If the spring never compresses, indexing is unreliable.

 1. Remove the assembly again (Phase 3 in reverse).